MaterializeInc/materialize/doc/user/content/integrations/dbt.md

     GROUP BY symbol
     ```

+    Here, the model depends on the view from the previous step.
+Reference it source defined in the previous step.
+To express this dependency and track the **lineage** of your project, you can use the dbt [ref()](https://docs.getdbt.com/reference/dbt-jinja-functions/ref) function.

     When should you use what?
-We recommend using `materializedview` models exclusively for your **core business logic** to ensure that you’re not consuming more memory than needed in Materialize.
-Intermediate or staging views should use the `view` materialization type instead.
+We recommend using `materializedview` models for your intermediate or staging views.

 1. [Run](https://docs.getdbt.com/reference/commands/run) the dbt models: